defundnupd/defundnupd.com/content/blog/response-to-nupd-violence-against-a-minor/index.md

 #Day of Action - Nov.
 18, 2020

 1. Email members of Northeastern administration (email template and list of who to contact [here](https://docs.google.com/document/d/1Zcr72QduhhjjemK9kqohZJ4zZlhDgF_qH5dXoO4MTNY/edit?usp=sharing)).
-2. Use one of [these](https://drive.google.com/file/d/1DrnU_CyyNfm5lOL1IUusOZILbRBJiWRX/view?usp=sharing) [two](https://drive.google.com/file/d/1kVf7n8DPqvIloanNhMJL0Pp_GxbMit9d/view?usp=sharing) Zoom backgrounds in your Tuesday classes and club meetings to get others to participate.
+2. Use one of [these](https://drive.google.com/file/d/1DrnU_CyyNfm5lOL1IUusOZILbRBJiWRX/view?usp=sharing) [two](https://drive.google.com/file/d/1kVf7n8DPqvIloanNhMJL0Pp_GxbMit9d/view?usp=sharing) Zoom backgrounds in your classes and club meetings to get others to participate.
 3. File a complaint with NUPD using this [guide](https://docs.google.com/document/d/11ZwW8DYFAhX_oSt42QT20N-Pnid-cOJkLMY4rAZNLgU/edit?usp=sharing).
 4. Share our statement and these actions to get more people involved.